dinks/fyber_api_wrapper/README.md

 # FyberApiWrapper

-TODO: Write a gem description
+This serves as a Wrapper to `http://developer.fyber.com/content/ios/offer-wall/offer-api/`

 ## Installation